Brony fandom

-The appreciation of the show by an older audience came as a surprise to Hasbro, Faust and others involved with its development, but they have embraced the older fans while also staying focused on the show's intended audience.
+The appreciation of the show by an older audience came as a surprise to Hasbro, Faust, and others involved with its development, but they have embraced the older fans while also staying focused on the show's intended audience.
 Such reciprocity has included participation in fan conventions by the show's voice actors and producers, recognition of the brony fandom in official promotional material, and incorporating background characters popularized by the fans (such as the fandom-named "Derpy Hooves") into in-jokes within the show.
 As a result of these efforts in part, My Little Pony: Friendship Is Magic has become a major commercial success with the series becoming the highest rated original production in Hub Network's broadcast history.

 History

-Origins (2010–12)
+Origins

 One of the first critical reviews of Friendship Is Magic, which was published shortly after the initial broadcast in October 2010, was written by Amid Amidi of the animation website Cartoon Brew, who wrote that the show was a sign of "the end of the creator-driven era in TV animation".
 Amidi's essay expressed concern that assigning a talent like Faust to a toy-centric show was part of a trend towards a focus on profitable genres of animation such as toy tie-ins to deal with a fragmented viewing audience and overall "an admission of defeat for the entire movement, a white flag-waving moment for the TV animation industry."
 The article said this concern was over the fact that more and more shows seem to be driven by company executives who want to sell their products, rather than creators.
 Though the show had been discussed on 4chan's 'comics and cartoon' board ('/co/') before the essay's publication, the alarmist nature of the essay led to more interest in the show, resulting in a positive response for the series for its plot, characters, and animation style.
 This reaction soon spread to the other boards of 4chan, where elements of the show quickly inspired recurring jokes and memes on the site.
-Some of these included adopting phrases from the show like "anypony", "everypony" and "nopony", instead of "anybody", "everybody" and "nobody", or jokingly stating that they watch the show for the "plot", a reference to the ponies' flanks.
+Some of these included adopting phrases from the show like anypony, everypony and nopony, instead of anybody, everybody and nobody, or jokingly stating that they watch the show for the plot, a reference to the ponies' flanks.

 The number of Friendship Is Magic posts drew attention on the site.
 Fans of the show defended it against various trolling attacks from other 4chan boards, leading to a temporary ban on the discussion of anything related to ponies.
 Christopher Poole, the founder of 4chan, briefly acknowledged the popularity of the show on the site at the 2011 South by Southwest festival.
-Poole later created a dedicated board for discussion of the show and its fandom.
+On February 16, 2012, Poole created /mlp/, a dedicated board for discussion of the show and its fandom.
 Though the discussion of the show continued at 4chan, fans created other venues to discuss it, and the fandom spread to other Internet forums.